Jeffchiucp/On-The-Map-iOS-APP/README.md

 The app has a login page that accepts email and password strings from users, with a “Login” button.
 The app uses an Alert View Controller to notify the user if the login connection fails.
 It differentiates between a failure to connect, and incorrect credentials (i.e., wrong email or password).

+The app downloads the 100 most recent locations posted by students.
+The app contains a StudentInformation struct with appropriate properties for locations and links.
+The struct has an init() method that accepts a dictionary as an argument.

 Helpful information [https://docs.google.com/document/d/1MECZgeASBDYrbBg7RlRu9zBBLGd3_kfzsN-0FtURqn0/pub?embedded=true]
 • The networking and JSON parsing code is located in a dedicated API client class (and not, for example, inside a view controller).
 The class uses closures for completion and error handling.